 A person’s first criminal conviction is a bleak moment he remembers for the rest of his life.
 For the person convicted, this is a time full of stress and worry over what comes next.
 One can be labeled a first time offender at almost any age, from a juvenile to an adult.
 Sentencing varies by the type of crime committed, such as whether the crime was violent or nonviolent.
 Overall, the punishment issued tends to be more lenient for first offenders.
 A criminal defense attorney who is actively involved in the case of a first-time criminal offender can uncover avenues that lead to dropped charges and a clean record.

-Status as a first time criminal offender requires that the person arrested meet certain criteria.
-First and foremost, the first time offender must be able to prove that he has not committed or is not connected to any other crimes in his lifetime.
-Ordinary traffic infractions are not considered for a criminal record; however, serious traffic violations such as driving with a suspended license and reckless driving are considered criminal offenses.
-It is important for a first time offender to fully disclose his history to a knowledgeable criminal defense lawyer with decades of experience in Palm Beach County.
+Status as a first offender requires that the person arrested meet certain criteria.
+First and foremost, the first offender must be able to prove that he has not committed or is not connected to any other crimes in his lifetime.
+Ordinary traffic infractions are not considered for establishing a criminal record; however, serious traffic violations such as driving with a suspended license and reckless driving are considered criminal offenses.
+It is important for a first offender to fully disclose his history to a knowledgeable criminal defense lawyer.

 The courts distinguish between violent and nonviolent crimes.
 Violent crimes typically involve the threat or use of violence upon a victim.
 Common examples include: